 You need to take a 35 question written test on amateur radio rules, operating practices, basic electrical and radio theory.
-NO MORSE CODE IS REQUIRED!
-Sample tests are available on the internet at http://www.qrz.com/testing.html.
+No morse code is required!
+Sample tests are available on the internet at qrz.com/hamtest.
 Test preparation classes are held at various locations in Orange County for a fee.
 Locations for the classes are listed below.
 IDEC members are willing to help you learn the material.

 You must attend at least six meetings per year held on the 4th Thursday of each month and participate in a combination of any two of the following: Drills, community service events, field day.